Noctem/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 TL;DR: Scan this post for fixed width fonts, these will be the config file snippets and commands you have to use.

-*Warning*: You will need a recent OpenSSH version.
+*Warning*: You will need a recent OpenSSH version, preferably the latest.
-It should work with 6.5 but I have only tested 6.7 and connections to Github.
+It should work with 6.5 except where noted.
 Here is a good [compatibility matrix][compat].

 # The crypto